apfaudio/tiliqua/gateware/docs/bootloader.rst

 Recording new JTAG streams for RP2040
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO documentation, not necessary to change this for any ordinary usecase.
-Update this if needed for SoldierCrab R3.
+TODO documentation on recording new JTAG bitstreams for storage on RP2040 flash - not necessary to change this for ordinary Tiliqua usecases.
+Note: SoldierCrab R3 and R2 use different ECP5 variants, so they need different RP2040 images.